PantryPrep/PantryPrep/README.md

 * [ ] User can share “I made this!” with completed recipe and list of ingredients
 * [ ] User can tap “Wasted Food” and see list of expired ingredients
+* * [ ] Expired food items are added to a "Wasted Food" list in a separate screen that tallies up your cost.
 * [X] Nutrition breakdown (calories, fat, vitamins, sodium)
 * [ ] As user is typing ingredient name auto complete
 * [ ] social media aspects: add photo functionality to share with facebook/twitter/
 * [X] Select recipe based on only ingredients you have
-* [ ] Expired food items are added to a "Wasted Food" list in a separate screen that tallies up your cost.
+* [ ] Add Cost and Amount to the ingredients list.
+* [ ] Add expiration date override.